Tobacco-Free Youth

 The vast majority of tobacco users began when they were young.
 In fact, each day in the U.S., more than 1,600 people younger than 18 years of age smoke their first cigarette, and more than 235 become regular, daily smokers.
 Young people face enormous pressures to smoke.
 Smoking in movies, music videos and advertising portrays tobacco use as a social norm, encouraging kids to smoke.
 Plus, when their parents or peers use tobacco, they’re more likely to start, too.

-6,500 kids under 18 in Oklahoma become new daily smokers each year.
+8,400 kids under 18 in Oklahoma try cigarettes for the first time each year.

 SHARE